Bring Me The Horizon

 Jona WeinhofenGuitar2009-2013

-• Bring Me the Horizon was formed at college in Sheffield in 2004.
+• Bring Me the Horizon formed in Sheffield, England in the spring of 2004.
 All the founding members had been a part of several local and separately defunct bands.
 After a few months of constant gigging they began to build a small fanbase in their local community and were signed by Thirty Days of Night Records.
-The label released their debut EP This Is What The Edge Of Your Seat Was Made For.
+The label released their debut EP, This Is What The Edge Of Your Seat Was Made For, that September.

 • Count Your Blessings was mainly regarded as a deathcore album but BMTH have subsequently developed their sound by incorporating electronica, classical music and pop elements.
-Their change in style was influenced by the hairy and groovy music played by a band called Nights Like These whom they toured with in autumn 2007 in the US.
+Their change in style was influenced by the hairy and groovy music played by a band called Nights Like These, whom they toured with in the autumn of 2007 in the US.

 • Oli Sykes told The Guardian that he doesn't think his family's been surprised by his choice of career.
 "I have ADHD and I were a nightmare as a kid.
 I were always jumping around and screaming anyway," he said, "so it didn't surprise them when I started listening to that kind of music.
 I used to scream along in my bedroom to CDs and my mum were always at the top of the stairs going: 'Will you shut up?'"